Zbozi/592e9341-c3ba-451c-bb1a-8241f78ea501/README.md

 ### Addiotional Ideas

-    - Picture formation: Zoom in flyer if not protrait?
+    - Picture formation: Zoom in flyer if not portrait?
     - Show date if no start and end date, use ngif?

     - pagination => autoscroll?